karlh001/defiant-fg/docs/errors.md

 ## Hash

-	error: failed hash on /path/to/file.JPG
+	fail: /path/to/file.JPG

 This is what FG was designed to do.
 This messages means the file has been altered or became damaged.
 Restore the file from back and run the scan again.

+Previous prior to 1.2.3 will report failed hash as below:

+	error: failed hash on /path/to/file.JPG

 ## File System